Didn't I (Blow Your Mind This Time): Other covers

 The song has been extensively covered since 1970, by artists included Aretha Franklin (from Young, Gifted and Black in 1971), brothers David and Jimmy Ruffin, Spinners (from Can't Shake This Feeling in 1981), Lisa Fischer, Regina Belle, Jackie Jackson, the Trammps, Maxine Nightingale and Patti LaBelle.

 Millie Jackson's version peaked number 49 in the Billboard Hot R&B/Hip-Hop Songs chart in March 1980.

-Philadelphia-era natives Daryl Hall and Todd Rundgren covered the song on Episode 40 of Live From Daryl's House.
+Philadelphia-area natives Daryl Hall and Todd Rundgren covered the song on Episode 40 of Live From Daryl's House.